Apostolic Catholic Church (Philippines): History

-Origin and establishment

-The Apostolic Catholic Church started as a mainstream Catholic lay organization that was founded in Hermosa, Bataan in the early 1970s by Maria Virginia P. Leonzon Vda.
-De Teruel.
+The Apostolic Catholic Church started as a mainstream Catholic lay organization that was founded in Hermosa, Bataan in the early 1970s by Maria Virginia P. Leonzon Teruel.

-In 1991 the organisation and the Roman Catholic Church had a schism; due to varying issues, it formally separated itself from the Roman Catholic Church, when John Florentine Teruel was consecrated as a patriarch and registered the church as a Protestant and Independent Catholic denomination.
+In 1991 the organization schismed with the Roman Catholic Church; due to varying issues, it formally separated itself from the Roman Catholic Church, when John Florentine Teruel was consecrated as a patriarch and registered the church as both a Protestant and Independent Catholic denomination.
 But by that time, the movement had already spread throughout the Philippines, Hong Kong, Australia, Canada and the United States of America.

-John Florentine Teruel was consecrated as Patriarch by the National Conference of Old Catholic and Orthodox Archbishops, on July 13, 1991, at St. Paul's German Old Catholic Church.

-John Florentine, ordained several men throughout the Philippines and America to become priests and deacons.
+John Florentine Teruel was consecrated as patriarch by the National Conference of Old Catholic and Orthodox Archbishops, on July 13, 1991, at St. Paul's German Old Catholic Church.
+Florentine ordained several men throughout the Philippines and America to become priests and deacons.
 Teruel died on 19 January 2021.

-Present day

-Today, the Apostolic Catholic Church states it teaches the doctrines of the Holy Spirit, the message of salvation in Christ, and the devotion to the Virgin Mary, through prayer meetings and rosary devotion.
-The church believes that by divine revelation, the third person of the Trinity called himself with the name Ingkong and manifested himself in the Philippines through Maria De Teruel.
-Members are referred to as apo or tinatakan.